eyeos/spice-web-client/README.md

 #Complete Spice Web Client written in HTML5 and Javascript

-This is a full and complete implementation of the SPICE protocol (red hat)  written in HTML5 and javascript.

-It allows any standard web browser with HTML5 support to connect to remote virtual sessions just by browsing to a webpage.
+Full and complete implementation of the SPICE protocol (by Red Hat) written in HTML5 and JavaScript.
+It allows any standard HTML5-ready Web Browser to connect to remote virtual sessions just by accessing a single URL.

-It is not based on the interesting but very limited spice-html5 prototype.

-You can use this client, served through a normal web server to connect to spice sessions.
-To use it you would need to proxy your spice session through a websockets-to-tcp proxy like kanaka websockify or similar projects.
+The client can be deployed through a normal web server to connect to spice sessions.
+To use it you would need to proxy your spice session through a websockets-to-tcp proxy like Kanaka, Websockify or similar projects.

+NOTE: This project is NOT based on the spice-html5 prototype.

 ## Features